scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 - Scala variables and parameters are defined with `val` (immutable, like a JavaScript `const`) or `var` (mutable, like a JavaScript `var` or `let`)
 - Scala does not use semi-colons at the end of lines
 - Scala is statically-typed, though in many situations you don’t need to declare the type
-- Scala uses traits as interfaces and to create *mixins*
+- Scala uses traits as interfaces and to create _mixins_
 - In addition to simple `for` loops, Scala has powerful `for` comprehensions that yield results based on your algorithms
 - Pattern matching and `match` expressions will change the way you write code
-- Scala’s *contextual abstractions* and *term inference* provide a collection of features:
+- Scala’s [contextual abstractions][contextual] and _term inference_ provide a collection of features:
-  - *Extension methods* let you add new functionality to closed classes without breaking modularity, by being available only in specific scopes (as opposed to monkey-patching, which can pollute other areas of the code)
+  - [Extension methods][extension-methods] let you add new functionality to closed classes without breaking modularity, by being available only in specific scopes (as opposed to monkey-patching, which can pollute other areas of the code)
-  - *Given* instances let you define terms that the compiler can use to synthesize code for you
+  - [Given instances][givens] let you define terms that the compiler can use to synthesize code for you
-  - Type safety and *multiversal equality* let you limit equality comparisons---at compile time---to only those comparisons that make sense
+  - Type safety and [multiversal equality][multiversal] let you limit equality comparisons---at compile time---to only those comparisons that make sense
-- Thanks to features like by-name parameters, infix notation, optional parentheses, extension methods, and higher-order functions, you can create your own “control structures” and DSLs
+- Thanks to features like by-name parameters, infix notation, optional parentheses, extension methods, and [higher-order functions][hofs], you can create your own “control structures” and DSLs
-- Many other goodies that you can read about throughout this book: case classes, companion classes and objects, macros, union and intersection types, multiple parameter lists, named arguments, and more...
+- Many other goodies that you can read about throughout this book: case classes, companion classes and objects, macros, [union][union-types] and [intersection][intersection-types] types, multiple parameter lists, named arguments, and more